Rubio is in Israel in wake of Qatar attack as Israeli strikes intensify in northern Gaza

 “I think his (Rubio’s) visit here is a testament to the durability, the strength of the Israeli-American alliance.
 It’s as strong and as durable as the stones of the Western Wall we just touched," Netanyahu said.

-On Friday, Rubio and Trump met with Qatar’s prime minister to discuss the fallout from the Israeli operation.
-The dual, back-to-back meetings with Israel and Qatar illustrate how Trump administration is trying to balance relations between key Middle East allies despite the attack’s widespread international condemnation.
+On Friday, Rubio and Trump met with Qatar’s prime minister about the fallout from the Israeli operation.
+The back-to-back meetings with Israel and Qatar illustrate how the Trump administration is trying to balance relations between key Middle East allies despite widespread international condemnation of the attack.

-The Doha attack, which killed at least six people, also appears to have ended attempts to secure an Israel-Hamas ceasefire and the release of hostages ahead of the upcoming U.N.
-General Assembly session, at which the Gaza war is expected to be a primary focus.

-Meanwhile, foreign ministers from Arab and Islamic nations were to meet in Doha on Sunday to forge a united front about the Israeli attack ahead of a summit in Qatar on Monday that will bring together leaders from their nations for top-level talks.
+Meanwhile, Qatar’s prime minister denounced Israel as foreign ministers from Arab and Muslim nations met Sunday to discuss a possible unified response.
+Sheikh Mohammed bin Abdulrahman Al Thani, who also serves as foreign minister, said Qatar remained committed to working with Egypt and the U.S. to reach a ceasefire in the Israel-Hamas war, but that Israel's strike represented “an attack on the principle of mediation itself.”

 Deadly airstrikes mount

-On Sunday, at least 13 Palestinians were killed and dozens were wounded in multiple Israeli strikes across Gaza, according to local hospitals.
+On Sunday, at least 13 Palestinians were killed and dozens wounded in Israeli strikes across Gaza, according to local hospitals.

-Local hospitals said Israeli strikes targeted a vehicle near Shifa hospital and a roundabout in Gaza City, and a tent in the city of Deir al-Balah that killed at least six members of the same family.

-As part of its expanding operation in Gaza City, the military destroyed multiple high-rise buildings Sunday, after warning residents to evacuate.
-Some were destroyed less than an hour after an evacuation order was posted online by the military spokesman Avichay Adraee.
+As part of its expanding operation in Gaza City, the military destroyed multiple high-rise buildings Sunday after warning residents to evacuate.
+Some were destroyed less than an hour after an evacuation order was posted online by military spokesman Avichay Adraee.

 Without providing evidence, Israel has accused Hamas of building militant infrastructure inside civilian areas.

-On Sunday, the military said that Hamas had positioned observation points to gather intelligence about troop movement in the area, and that Hamas militants were poised to strike Israeli troops, though it offered no evidence to support those claims.
-The military also said that, in addition to advance warnings, it used precise munitions and aerial surveillance to reduce the chance of harm to civilians.
+On Sunday, the military said Hamas had positioned observation points to gather intelligence about troop movement and that militants were poised to strike Israeli troops, though it offered no evidence to support those claims.

-Residents said the Kauther tower in the Rimal neighborhood was flattened to the ground.
+Residents said the Kauther tower in the Rimal neighborhood was flattened.
 There were no immediate reports of casualties.

 “This is part of the genocidal measures the (Israeli) occupation is carrying out in Gaza City,” said Abed Ismail, a Gaza City resident.
 “They want to turn the whole city into rubble, and force the transfer and another Nakba.”